oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/develop-adapter/develop-adapter.md

 **Runtime examples**
   - Invoke APIs.
-  - Start preprocessing activities, like transforming a JSON payload to an avro string.
+  - Start preprocessing activities, like transforming a JSON payload to an binary encoded avro data.
-  - Perform post processing, like transforming the avro-encoded data to a JSON key value.
+  - Perform post processing, like transforming the binary encoded avro data to a JSON key value.
   - Conditionally execute an actions

 Sample of Flow Section